 — Nationals on MASN (@masnNationals) September 6, 2017

-Maybe all that’s missing is converting Dory’s catchphrase into “just keep running” and probably some other more sophisticated references that I’m not cultured enough to make.
+Maybe all that’s missing is converting Dory’s catchphrase into “just keep running” and probably some other, more sophisticated, references we haven’t thought of.

-An at-bat later Zimmy got his first *ever* 3-0 hit on an upper-deck bomb to right field, the first *ever* hit by a right-handed batter not named Marcel Ozuna, according to the Marlins broadcast.
+An at-bat later, Zimmy got his first *ever* 3-0 hit on an upper-deck bomb to right field.
+It was the first *ever* hit by a right-handed batter not named Marcel Ozuna, according to the Marlins broadcast.
 He now has 31 home runs, two shy of his career high set in… 2009.
 The man knows how to keep this marriage interesting.

-Someone just make sure Wilmer Difo knows Zimmy is okay.
+Someone should just make sure Wilmer Difo knows Zimmy is okay.

 Tags: Nationals, Nats, Ryan Zimmerman, Washington Nationals